opsramp/opentelemetry-collector-contrib/receiver/hostmetricsreceiver/README.md

 ```
 In this example, the groupprocessscraper is configured to scrape metrics for processes that match the specified comm, exe, and cmdline criteria.
 The group_name is used to identify the group of processes being monitored.
 For `comm` and `exe`, the list of strings is an `OR`, meaning any process matching any of the strings will be added to the process group.
-For `cmdline`, the list of regexes is an `AND`, meaning they all must match.
+For `cmdline`, the list of regexes is an `AND`, meaning they all must match. <br />

+**Note:** If more than one out of `comm`, `exe` and `cmdline` selectors are given then all of them has to match.
+If a process matches to one group, the same process will not be part of other groups.

 ## Advanced Configuration